Will Stafford

 William Stafford (1837–1884), one of founders of the nineteenth century UK labour movement and supporter of the Liberal-Labour party.
-The efforts of George Odger, Francis William Soutter and Will Staffford to gain labour representation in Parliament was one of the first significant steps that would lead to the eventual formation of the UK Labour Party in 1900.
+The efforts of George Odger, Francis William Soutter and Will Stafford to gain labour representation in Parliament was one of the first significant steps that would lead to the eventual formation of the UK Labour Party in 1900.

 Early life

 Will Stafford was born in 1837 in Melton Mowbray, Leicestershire.
 His father, John Stafford, was a pork butcher.
 His mother's name was Ellen Goodacre.
 In his early 20s he and his brother, John Edward Stafford, walked to London.
 His brother would continue on to Brighton in search of work but Will Stafford stopped in Southwark.

 Personal life

 He would meet and marry Annie Harris who had been born in the Newington Workhouse.
 Together they started a business selling bundles of firewood.
 They also started a family and by 1875 had 6 children: Ellen b.1862 John Goodacre b.1863; William b.1865; Annie b.1869; Harry b.1870; Violet b.1875.

 By the 1860s Will Stafford had moved his family to a house in Southwark Bridge Road, Southwark London.